Rebecca Santhosh: Acting

+Business Ventures

+In addition to her acting career, Rebecca is also a successful entrepreneur in the fashion industry.
+She owns and manages three clothing brands that focus on casual wear, ethnic wear, and Banarasi sarees.

 Personal life

 Rebecca got engaged to film director Sreejith Vijayan on 14 February 2021.
 The couple got married on 1 November 2021.

 In the media

 She was ranked 8th among the Kochi Times 15 Most Desirable Women on Television 2017 by The Times of India.
 In, 2020 she earned the 2nd spot in same list.

 She was ranked 21st among the Kochi Times 25 Most Desirable Women Of 2018 by The Times of India.